IntelliJ IDEA supports developing and running TypeScript source code.

 Preparing for TypeScript Development

 - Make sure the Node.js plugin is installed and enabled.
-The plugin is not bundled with IntelliJ IDEA, but they can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
-Once enabled, the plugins are available at the IDE level, that is, you can use it in all your IntelliJ IDEA projects.
+The plugin is not bundled with IntelliJ IDEA, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.